The 4 Law Firm Processes Worth Automating

 3. Invoice & Billing Automation

-Industry research consistently estimates that small law firms leave $150,000 or more in unbilled time on the table annually.
-The Clio Legal Trends Report puts average law firm collection realization at just 85% of billed time — meaning firms collect less than 9 out of every 10 dollars owed.
+Small law firms leave $150,000 or more in unbilled time on the table annually.
+The 2024 Clio Legal Trends Report puts average collection realization at just 85% of billed time — meaning firms collect less than 9 out of every 10 dollars owed.
 Invoices sent manually, overdue accounts chased by phone, partners having awkward money conversations — all of it is avoidable with a billing automation layer connected to your existing practice management software.

 Billing automation does not replace your billing review process.
 It handles the mechanical execution: generating the invoice on the right date, sending it to the right client contact, and following up automatically if it goes unpaid.